The Big Three and the $395 Billion Cloud Throne

 Microsoft Azure's path to 23% cloud market share was built on the strategic weaponisation of Microsoft's pre-existing enterprise relationships.
 With Office 365 deployed across more than 345 million paid seats globally and Windows Server running on an estimated 72% of enterprise data centers, Microsoft had an unparalleled channel into enterprise IT decision-makers.
 Azure's growth strategy makes it frictionless for existing Microsoft customers to extend their on-premises investments into the cloud through Azure Arc, Azure Entra ID, and native SQL Server migration paths.

 Azure's defining competitive event of the 2024–2025 period was its deepening partnership with OpenAI, in which Microsoft invested approximately $13 billion cumulatively.
-The Azure OpenAI Service provides enterprise-grade access to GPT-4, o1, and other OpenAI models with compliance, security, and SLA guarantees.
+The Azure OpenAI Service provides enterprise-grade access to GPT-4, o1, and other OpenAI models with compliance, security, and SLA guarantees that OpenAI's native API cannot offer.
+This partnership has been Azure's most powerful growth driver — responsible for an estimated 30-40% of Azure's 26% YoY revenue growth in 2025.
+Azure's fastest-growing segments include Azure OpenAI Service, Microsoft Fabric (unified data analytics), and Azure Arc (hybrid cloud management).

 Google Cloud: The AI-Native Challenger Reaching Profitability Milestones